 You drive your new car up your driveway, proudly.
 It still has the ‘fresh-out-of-the-garage’ look and is shiny enough for you to see your own reflection.
 But then you spot the array of unsightly bumper stickers on your new pride and joy.
 You try to peel them off, but they leave a white sticky mess.
-So, how do you get rid of sticker residue?
+So, how do you remove sticker residue without leaving a mess?
 First things first, it’s important you don’t reach for that knife as you don’t want to scratch your new car.
-Read our guide below for the best ways to remove sticker residue in an instant.
+Read our guide below for the best ways to get sticker residue off your car or any surface.

 WD-40 is the ultimate go-to lubricant and did you know it can loosen the hold of sticky substances such as sticker residue?
 All you need to do is simply spray some WD-40 Multi-Use Product onto the sticker (for a more precise application, use the WD-40® Smart Straw Multi-Use).
 Once applied, let the formula sit for several minutes and then use a clean rag to wipe away the unwanted residue.

 Sticker Remover off Car Using Plastic Car Scrapers

 Plastic scrapers are designed to be used safely on cars.
 Although they are usually used to scrape off ice, you can use them to remove any residue of stickers too.
 Always be careful when scraping and ensure you don’t scratch the surface.

 If you are looking for other ways to easily remove sticker residue from any surfaces, there are also a number of household items which can be used to help!

 Put some washing up liquid in some hot water and soak a cloth in the mixture.
 Next, dab the cloth onto the sticker residue on the car and try to peel off the leftover gunk with your fingers or a plastic scraper.